 The presets button will allow you to switch between multiple pre-defined presets with ease.
 In the pop-up menu that appears, options to create, and edit existing presets can be found here too, along with the ability to remove all export options.
 To learn more about export presets, please check out the Export Presets chapter.

 The export settings apply to any layer or slice, and it enables you to export to multiple sizes, or filetypes, without the need of individually defining them in the Canvas.
 Here, you will see three main controls.
 Size, prefix/suffix, and format.

 You can define the size, or scale in which an element will export, either by entering a value, or selecting one already defined in the pop-up menu.

 The default size is ‘1x’, which will export your layer at the actual size it was created.
 If you’re designing for mobile, you may want to export something at double the size you created it, in this case ‘2x’.
 There’s no limit to how much you can multiply by, and you can even scale down in the case of ‘0.5x’.
-If designing for Android devices specifically, then you can export to a custom size.
+If you’re designing for Android devices, you can export to a custom size.

 Aside from just multiplying the scale, you can also export to a particular width, or height.
 For example, to export a layer from its original size to 128 pixels wide, simply type ‘128w’.
 ‘128h’ would be used to export to 128 px tall.